 That is, firm 2 reduces its output Y as X increases.

-When a player changes his output, the rival always responds and changes his output.
+When a player changes his output, the rival almost always responds and changes his output.

 Nevertheless, each player assumes his rival does not change his output.
 Neither player learns anything from experience.

 | Cournot’s model is based on the assumption

 that duopolists use quantity as the strategic variable.
 Cournot's assumption